sonatype-nexus-community/circleci-nancy-orb/inline-orb/README.md

    If the local build completes successfully, you should see a happy yellow `Success!` message at the end.

-   You can then copy the output (from after the first `version 2.1` snippet, to before the last `jobs` snippet) onto your [real orb](../src/orb.yml).
+   You can then copy the output (from after the first `version 2.1` snippet, to before the last `jobs:` snippet) onto your [real orb](../src/orb.yml).

    The following script will execute both commands above, and will error out if something fails.